hariprasanths/synchly/docs/examples.md

 ?
 Enter the absolute path of the service account key file: /home/foobar/credentials.json ✔ Authentication success
 ?
 Choose the remote bucket in which backups will be stored: BucketBackup ?
-Choose the remote folder in which backups will be stored: Backups Remote Sync configuration updated successfully.
+Choose the remote folder in "BucketBackup" in which backups will be stored: Backups Remote Sync configuration updated successfully.
 ```